UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 Maybe sometimes it would have been easier to explain things in person, but thanks to screen sharing and Skype calls, there was not that much of a difference.

-> #### "Teaching my friends actually freed up time for me to work on my own projects that had been sitting there collecting dust for so long.
+> #### "Teaching my friends actually freed up time for me to work on my own projects that had been sitting there collecting dust for so long."

 #### &nbsp;